Actindo-AG/Documentation/POS/UserInterface/02b_Stores.md

 - *Select existing inventory source*
     Click the drop-down list and select a stock level source for the POS store.
-The stock level source specifies how the stock lebel  available in the POS system is calculated.
+The stock level source specifies how the stock level available in the POS system is calculated.
 All available stock level sources are displayed in the list.
 This drop-down list is only displayed when the *Create new inventory source* toggle is enabled.

 - [< BACK]
     Click this button to go back to the previous step.
 The *Stock* wizard window is displayed.